Becoming a physiotherapistApril 22, 2014

 To practice as a chartered physiotherapist you need to complete a university degree approved by the Health and Care Professions Council (HCPC).
 Once you have completed the degree, you then must apply for registration with the Chartered Society of Physiotherapy (CSP) to practice.

-Gap Medics provides year-round hospital work experience for people aged 16 and over.
+We provide year-round hospital work experience for people aged 16 and over.
 Our shadowing placements offer a unique insight into the work of doctors, nurses, midwives, and dentists – helping students to focus their career aspirations before embarking upon medical training.
+Check out our program dates and fees here.